zombodb/zombodb/QUERY-SYNTAX.md

 ## Subselects

 ZomboDB supports subselects which are akin to SQL `IN()` clauses.
-The query clause is named `#subselect` and is an unary operator that can be used in conjuction with any of ZomboDB's other query clauses, and can also be nested indefinitely.
+The query clause is named `#subselect` and is an unary operator that can be used in conjunction with any of ZomboDB's other query clauses, and can also be nested indefinitely.

 An example query: